Is the Health Plan You’re Offering to You Clients ACA Compliant?

 Understanding ACA Compliance: A Guide for Brokers and Employers

-- Essential Health Benefits (EHBs): A compliant plan must cover ten essential categories of care, including hospitalizations, prescription drugs, mental health services, and preventive care.
+Every ACA-compliant plan must cover ten essential health benefits.
+These include hospital stays, prescription drugs, mental health services, maternity care, and preventive services.

 What Makes a Health Plan Non-Compliant?